American men’s tennis trying to turn the corner at Australian Open after low point in 2021

 Korda, who blasts his groundstroke with tremendous power despite his reedy 6-5, 175-pound frame, has exceedingly high standards for athletic performance and a refreshing humility that suggests a swollen head and inflated expectations won’t be among the potential pitfalls ahead.

 An avid golfer in his rare downtime, he confesses: “I’m probably one of the worst golfers in my family, and I still have like a 4 or 5 handicap.”
 But his is no ordinary family.
-Sister Nelly is the LPGA’s top-ranked player, while his other sister, Jessica, is 22nd ranked.
+Sister Nelly is the LPGA Tour’s top-ranked player, while his other sister, Jessica, is ranked 22nd.

 Korda’s development has been guided not only by his parents, both former tennis pros, but also eight-time Grand Slam champion Andre Agassi, a mentor who well understands the peril of excessive expectation.

 Korda’s Australian Open preparation wasn’t ideal.
-Upon arriving in Adelaide to compete in a hard-court tuneup, he tested positive for coronavirus and was forced to isolate several days in a hotel room, where he did what training he could with gym equipment provided by Tennis Australia, a tennis racket and the bed’s backboard.
+Upon arriving in Adelaide to compete in a hard-court tuneup, he tested positive for the coronavirus and was forced to isolate several days in a hotel room, where he did what training he could with gym equipment provided by Tennis Australia, a tennis racket and the bed’s backboard.
 To keep his spirits up, he shared a blooper-video of himself blasting a ball against the wall that caromed off the ceiling and into his groin.

 But he was all business once cleared to contest the Australian Open, routing Norrie in straight sets in the first round.